 Reviews must be conducted objectively.
 Personal criticism of the author is inappropriate.
 Reviewers should express their views clearly with supporting arguments.

 Any manuscripts received for review must be treated as confidential documents.

 Authors submit manuscripts to Editorial office via the online system.
 The acknowledgment letter should be sent to the author to confirm the receipt of the manuscript.
-The Chief Editor first reviews manuscripts.
+The Chief Editor first review manuscripts.
 Chief Editor is assisted by Section Editors (could also be Co- or Associated Editors).
 The Editor assigns a Section Editor to see the manuscript through the complete review process and return it with a recommendation or decision.
 The manuscript is checked to see if it meets the scope of the Journal and its formal requirements.
-If it is incorrect or unsuitable, the author should be informed and the manuscript filed (or returned if requested) – direct rejection.
+If it is incorrect or unsuitable, the author should be informed and the manuscript– direct rejection.
 Manuscripts that are not suitable for publication in the Journal are rejected.
 A Rejection letter is sent to the author stating the reason for rejection.
 If the manuscript conforms to the aims and scope of the Journal and formally abides by the Instructions to Authors it is sent out for review.
-Depending on the type of paper, it could be accepted immediately for publication (invited Editorial, Book review etc) by the Chief Editor.
+Depending on the type of paper, it could be accepted immediately for publication by the Chief Editor.

 The manuscript is sent out for review.
 The reviewer reads and evaluates the manuscript and eventually sends a review report to the Chief Editor.
 The time for review can be set to 2-6 weeks depending on the discipline (more time is usually given to papers in the humanities and social sciences).
 Make sure to provide the reviewer with clear instructions for the work, e.g. outlined in the form of a Review report or a number of questions to be considered.